Ken Goodwin (comedian)

-Ken Goodwin (7 April 1933 - 18 February 2012) was an English comedian, singer and musician best known for his performances on the ITV Television show The Comedians.
+Ken Goodwin (born William Kenneth Unwin; 7 April 1933 - 18 February 2012) was an English comedian, singer and musician best known for his performances on the ITV Television show The Comedians.

 Early life

 He was born William Kenneth Unwin in Manchester, Lancashire.
 His father was a stoker.
 While he was still a child, his mother walked out on the family – an experience he blamed for his insecurity and shyness.
 His father died from cancer when Unwin was 15.

 Career

 Goodwin was a great fan of George Formby.
 He did various jobs and started performing in working men's clubs, telling jokes and playing the ukulele.
+After he married, his wife persuaded him to enter a talent contest in Leek, Staffordshire, which he won.
+He worked as an entertainer on the working men's club circuit in the north of England, before television producer Johnnie Hamp saw him performing in Chester and offered him a slot on The Comedians show in 1971.
+The same year, he won the television talent show Opportunity Knocks.

-He then performed on the Royal Variety Show in 1971 and in a summer season at the London Palladium, before his television break on Opportunity Knocks followed by The Comedians.
+He was the first regular performer on The Comedians to receive his own solo show on television, as ATV gave him his own TV special, It's Ken Goodwin, in 1972, He featured in the Royal Variety Performances in 1971 and 1972, and appeared in a summer season at the London Palladium in 1972.
+He was a regular guest on television variety up to 1973, mainly on the ITV channels, with his most memorable slot being on the David Nixon Show in 1973.
 He also appeared on BBC TVs The Good Old Days.

-He was the first regular performer on The Comedians to receive his own solo show on television, as ATV gave him his own TV special in 1972.
-He was a regular guest on television variety up to 1973, mainly on the ITV channels, with his most memorable slot being on the David Nixon Show in 1973.

-After that, appearances on television dwindled due to his wife's illness.
-He appeared twice in 1974 and not at all from 1975 onwards.

-He failed to re-appear on television after he started performing again in 1977.
-He remained a regular and much sought-after live act, especially in Blackpool, and the reason for the demise of his television career is unclear, particularly as other members of The Comedians (Mike Reid, Charlie Williams, Bernard Manning, Frank Carson, Jim Bowen) overtook Goodwin to have much longer and more successful careers on TV.

 Goodwin was famous for his giggle and catchphrase, "settle down now" which he used a lot on The Comedians.
-This phrase, ' Settle Down '/ ' Got to have Tenderness ', was also used for his 1972 Single release, on Pye Records, written by Tony Hatch and Jackie Trent, one of a few 1970s releases; others were: ' Keep your Heart '/ ' I'm Alabamy Bound ', '72; ' So Lucky '/ ' Just Like a Woman ', '73; ' Memories '/ ' I Love How you Love Me ', '76.
+This phrase, ' Settle Down '/ ' Got to have Tenderness ', was also used for his 1972 single release, on Pye Records, written by Tony Hatch and Jackie Trent, one of a few 1970s releases; others were: ' Keep your Heart '/ ' I'm Alabamy Bound ', '72; ' So Lucky '/ ' Just Like a Woman ', '73; ' Memories '/ ' I Love How you Love Me ', '76.
 There were three LP releases : ' Settle Down ', '72, on the Granada TV Label; ' Memories ', '76; and, ' Merry Christmas Darling ', '79, on the President Label.

+His wife Pat became seriously ill in 1973, and his appearances on television dwindled due to his caring responsibilities.
+His wife died in 1977, and he started performing again, in cabaret and in nightclubs, but not on television apart from The Comedians Christmas Cracker in 1993.
+He remained a regular and much sought-after live act, often in pantomimes, especially in Blackpool and Eastbourne, and toured Australia in 1980.